-- Knowing of Campbelltown Council's objections and noting that flooding was predicted, why did the EPA not make a surprise inspection, instead of leaving it to the community? - Why did the EPA accept that AGL self-reported?
-Why did the EPA not investigate further and determine (as I did) that AGL only reported this after discovering Buckingham's staff on site?
-This goes to the integrity of the current system that allows AGL to self-monitor and self-report. - Having been tipped off by Buckingham's staff about the open lined pit, I requested that AGL show it to us.
+- Campbelltown City Council had objected strongly to locating a well at this site due to the possibility of flooding.
+So why was it up to an MP's staff having noted Council's concerns and seeing that flooding was predicted to inspect the site rather than the EPA? - Why did the EPA note that AGL self-reported?
+Why did the EPA not investigate further and determine (as I did) that AGL only reported this after discovering the MPs staff on site?
+This goes to the integrity of the current system that allows AGL to self-monitor and selfinvestigate. - Having been tipped off by the MP's staff about the open lined pit, I requested that AGL show it to us.
 On questioning, AGL admitted that the pit had been flooded and the contents could have ended up in the Nepean.
 This completely contradicts the report of the EPA.
-Since the EPA had made no mention of this pit in its Alert I wondered if the staff who had attended the site were aware of its existence.
-Further, while the EPA had stated in its alert that there was 'no evidence of chemicals/materials leaving the site', neither was there evidence that they did not, yet the EPA made no mention of this in its Alert. - Why did the EPA not bring its own monitoring equipment to test for methane to ensure complete independence? - The EPA and AGL took me further up the river where there had been evidence of other bubbling water the day before.
-The EPA and AGL were claiming that because there was bubbling upstream away from the drill site, this was further evidence that the bubbling on the drill site was not associated with escaping methane caused by AGL's drilling (also mentioned in its Alert).
+The EPA had made no mention of this pit in its Alert causing me to wonder if the staff who had attended the site were aware of its existence.
+Further, while the EPA had stated in its alert that there was 'no evidence of chemicals/materials leaving the site', neither was there evidence that they did not, yet the EPA made no mention of this in its Alert. - Why did the EPA not bring its own monitoring equipment to test for methane to ensure complete independence? - The EPA and AGL took me further up the river to where there had been evidence of bubbling water the day before that was some distance from the drill site.
+The water had subsided but, to my dismay, the EPA was keen to support AGL's view that the bubbling upstream was further evidence that the bubbling around the drill site was not associated with escaping methane due to AGL's CSG mining (also documented in its Alert).
 This is patent nonsense.
-While the bubbling on site may not have been methane, the fact that bubbling also appeared upstream was not evidence supporting this.
-Further to that, I ascertained from AGL that the drilled well was horizontal (thereby running off the site for up to 2.5 kilometres) and asked AGL which direction the coal seam ran, only to be told that AGL did not know because it had not done a hydro-geological study of the area!
-If AGL and the EPA were making the assuming that disturbance to the geology could not cause methane leakage, then this assumption should have been tested.
+While the bubbling on site may not have been methane, the fact that bubbling also appeared upstream was not evidence that the bubbling on the drill site was not methane.
+I further ascertained from AGL that the well was horizontal (thereby running off the site for up to 2.5 kilometres) and asked AGL which direction the coal seam ran, only to be told that AGL did not know because it had not done a hydro-geological study of the area!

-The errors in this investigation and reporting may reflect another concern we have about the culture of pro-development that pervades departments/agencies whose responsibilities are primarily to protect: health, the environment, heritage, water etc. We note by way of example the presentation by Dr Wayne Smith of NSW Health at the Campbelltown Community Information Forums on the 20th and 21st February 2013.
-Dr Smith seemed to be suggesting that, despite the health concerns raised by the community (such as on the Tara estate in Queensland) and despite there being no baseline studies on health impacts that could be associated with CSG mining, he believed NSW Health and AGL could work out a way to progress CSG mining in Stage 3 (to the obvious dismay of the attending community).
-I and another member of our Association (the latter having research qualifications in medicine) separately approached Dr Smith to discuss the paucity of health research relating to CSG mining in this area and our concerns about the conflict of interest posed by allowing AGL to conduct the health assessment.
-The responses we received were dismissive, unhelpful and not accepted by either of us as a reasonable evidence-based approach to this issue.
+The errors in this investigation and reporting may reflect another concern we have about the culture of pro-development that pervades departments/agencies whose responsibilities are primarily to protect: health, the environment, heritage etc. We note by way of example the presentation by Dr Wayne Smith of NSW Health at the Campbelltown Community Information Forums on the 20th and 21st February 2013.
+Dr Smith seemed to be suggesting that, despite the health concerns raised by the community (such as on the Tara estate in Queensland) and despite there being no baseline studies on potential health impacts associated with CSG mining that we could find, he believed NSW Health and AGL could work out a way to progress CSG mining in Stage 3 (to the obvious dismay of the attending community).
+I and another member of our Association (the latter having research qualifications in medicine) separately approached Dr Smith to discuss the paucity of health research relating to CSG mining in this area.
+The responses we received were unhelpful and not accepted by either of us as a reasonable approach to this issue.